Islamic State attacks Syrian army and Kurds in twin assault

 In Syria's south, rebels launched an assault to capture Deraa, which, if it falls, would be the third provincial capital lost by Assad in the four-year-long war, after Raqqa and Idlib, which is held by another rebel alliance.

-The Syrian government has lost ground since March in the northwest, the south and the center, where Palmyra fell to Islamic State last month.
+The Syrian government has lost ground since March in the northwest, the south and the centre, where Palmyra fell to Islamic State last month.

-Assad's control is now mainly confined to the major population centers of western Syria, where he has sought to tighten his grip with the help of Lebanon's Hezbollah Shi'ite militia, his main allies.
+Assad's control is now mainly confined to the major population centres of western Syria, where he has sought to tighten his grip with the help of Lebanon's Hezbollah Shi'ite militia, his main allies.

 An alliance of rebel groups known as the "Southern Front", which profess a secular vision for Syria, said its Deraa offensive had begun at dawn.
 The al Qaeda-linked Nusra Front also has a presence in the south.